 - Exam4 In-Class Summary (includes web links)

 - Exam4 Reminders & FAQ’s (Frequently Asked Questions)

-You must have administrator rights to your laptop in order to download, install, and run Exam4.
+You MUST be logged into a user-account that has full administrative rights to your device in order to run Exam4.
 Work laptops are not recommended for use as administrator rights are maintained by the respective organization/company.
+Users of institututionally owned/controlled devices should contact their IT Department for assistance.
 Exam4 requires administrator rights every time it is used for an in-class and/or takehome exam.

-Students retrieve their exam schedules and Exam Numbers by logging into the Online Exam/Paper Management System.
+Students retrieve their exam schedules and Exam Numbers by logging into the Exam/Paper Management System.

 Important details regarding the administration of take-home examinations (accessed independently by students within a designated period of time) can be found by clicking on the following link: Take-Home Exam Procedures.

 Important details regarding the administration of in-class examinations can be found by clicking on the following link: In-Class Exam Procedures

 The Office of the Registrar manages exam conflicts and deferrals.
 All such requests should be directed to the Office of the Registrar; not to faculty or other administrative offices.
 Information regarding exam deferrals, exam conflicts, the Student Disciplinary Code and other Georgetown Law Policies may be found by clicking the following link for the online Georgetown Law Student Handbook.
 Instructions for submitting a request can be found by clicking on the following link: Exam Conflicts and Exam Deferrals.